FLASH SALE: For a limited time, get up to 10% OFF the Las Vegas Pass! Follow the link for more info.

 Multiple Excursions Included

 I’ve used and reviewed lots of sightseeing passes, and I’ve found very few cards that include day trips on them.
-Like the New York Pass (which is actually owned by the same company), the Las Vegas Power Pass actually has multiple excursions available to card holders.
+Like the New York Pass (which is actually owned by the same company), the Las Vegas Pass actually has multiple excursions available to card holders.
 And these aren’t just any old excursions.
-Retail costs for some of them are almost $100 on their own.
-If you’re interested in visiting the Eldorado Canyon Mine, the Hoover Dam, or the Grand Canyon, the Las Vegas pass could be for you!
-(Please note: Terms, conditions, and blackout dates may apply.)
+Retail costs for some of them are more than $100 on their own.
+If you’re interested in visiting the the Hoover Dam, Glen Canyon, or the Grand Canyon, the Las Vegas Pass could be for you!
+(Please note: terms, conditions, and blackout dates may apply.)

 Other Benefits of the Las Vegas Pass

 - Hop-On Hop-Off Bus Tour – If it’s your first time to any big city, a HOHO bus tour is always a nice addition.
 These types of tours drive by several of city’s major sites, plus you can use the hop-on hop-off nature of the tour as your transportation for the day.
-(Please note: The HOHO bus tour on the Las Vegas Power Pass is good for 2 days and is only available with the 5-day pass.)
+(Please note: The HOHO bus tour is good for 2 days).

-- 2-Day Monorail Pass – Las Vegas, especially the Las Vegas Strip, is really spread out.
-You’ll probably be doing a lot of walking while you’re there, which makes the 2-day monorail pass a nice perk to this card.
+- 1-Day Monorail Pass – Las Vegas, especially the Las Vegas Strip, is really spread out.
+You’ll probably be doing a lot of walking while you’re there, which makes the 1-day monorail pass a nice perk to this card.

 - Fast-Track Entry – One of the biggest benefits to any sightseeing pass is that they typically include fast-track entry to some of the major attractions.
 That means no waiting in long lines to buy tickets, which can save you tons of time and patience.